Daltonhensley19/Super-Pasqualio/README.md

  game, much like Mario or Sonic, that aims to parody the popular video game/television series The Last of Us.
-The player’s goal is to reach the end of the level, score is calculated by the number of enemies killed, time used, and amount of “firefly pendants” collected
+The player’s goal is to reach the end of the level, score is calculated by the number of enemies killed, time used, and amount of “firefly pendants” collected.

 ### Prerequisites if using an Windows